How to create a beautiful mini meadow garden

 Do you fancy a mini meadow garden?

-But a middle-sized garden doesn’t have half a mile to fill with meadow flowers and native grasses.
+Unlike the London Olympics, a middle-sized garden doesn’t have half a mile to fill with meadow flowers and native grasses.
 So is a mini meadow viable?

 Amanda and Julian Mannering have a square walled garden behind their terraced house (open at the end of June every year for Faversham Open Gardens & Garden Market Day).
 It’s about 50ft x 60ft – space for borders all round, but not quite enough space to break up in any other way.
 They had a standard square lawn in the middle, but they weren’t entirely happy with it.

 One day a friend stood in the middle and asked ‘what’s this lawn for?’

 So Julian and Amanda decided to turn the middle of the lawn into a mini meadow.

 At first, they just mowed out the shape (around 30ft x 30ft square), with a path diagonally through the middle.
 Then they simply stopped mowing that area.

 Friends told them that would never work, and that they would have to remove the turf.

 If you are someone who likes to do things properly, then a mini-meadow does take time and preparation.
 Consult the RHS or buy a book such as Making a Wildflower Meadow by Pam Lewis or Meadows at Great Dixter and Beyond by Christopher Lloyd and Fergus Garrett.